 Associate of Science in Psychology (APSY)

-> Course Overview
+> Program Overview

 The Department of Psychology seeks to be an international front-runner in the provision of undergraduate and postgraduate education in psychological sciences.
 Our aspiration is to strengthen the theory and practice of psychological sciences at international levels through our innovative curriculum, scholarly contributions, and our rigorous preparation of reflective and critical thinkers, and practitioners.